shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ### Add a relative discount

 Adding a relative discount is very similiar to adding an absolute discount.
-Instead of providing a `PriceDefinition` you can provide a percentage value that should be discounted and the absolute value will be calculated automatically based on the current total price of the cart.
+Instead of providing a price definition, you can provide a percentage value that should be discounted and the absolute value will be calculated automatically based on the current total price of the cart.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 ```twig